Plastic Film Recycling

 - Located inside the Sustainability Center

-- 4th Floor of the Medical Education Building (next to the magazine racks)
+- 4th Floor of the Medical Education Building (near the microwave and kitchenette area)

 What Can be Recycled